-A) Morse code is being used for object (spatial) and sequential (temporal) pattern recognition from multi-sensor senses producing graduated (ratio scale) and discrete (symbolic / nominal) stimulus readings using a hierarchy of binons.
+A) Morse code is being used for sequential (temporal) pattern recognition from multi-sensor senses producing magnitude (ratio scale) and discrete (symbolic / nominal) stimulus readings using a hierarchy of binons.
 This software uses a state and spike driven binon activation approach.

-B) Hand written digits are being used for object (spatial) pattern recognition using a topological activation structure and binon hierarchy for long term memory of objects and their associated labels.
+B) Hand written digits are being used for object (spatial) pattern recognition using a topological activation structure and binon hierarchy for long term memory of patterns/objects and their associated labels.
 This treats the two dimensional array of pixels as a one dimensional row of stimuli.

-- Tried using the state and spike driven binon approach from area A to spatial pattern recognition of hand drawn digits.
+B.1 – Continued applying the state and spike driven binon approach from area A to spatial pattern recognition of hand drawn digits.

 Line 246 – What scientific or technological advancements did you achieve as a result of the work described in line 244?
 (Maximum 350 words)

 1/ Applying the state and spike driven binon approach for the temporal learning of Morse code also worked for the spatial learning of handwritten digits.